 In accordance with Maryland law (Chapter 648 of the Acts of 2014), and to meet requirements of §1902(a)(30)(A) of the Social Security Act, the DDA procured a contractor, Johnston, Villegas-Grubbs & Associates (JVGA), to conduct an independent cost-driven rate setting study.
-JVGA developed the Brick Method TM, which is a structure used to develop standard fees for disability services that utilizes cost categories and studies their relationship to direct service support costs, or the wages of people performing the service.
+JVGA developed the Brick Method TM, which is a structure used to develop standard fees for disability (and other services) that utilizes cost categories and studies their relationship to direct service support costs (the wages of people performing the service).
 The foundation of the Brick is the direct support professional wage derived from the May 2015 State Occupational Employment and Wage Estimate Bureau of Labor Statistics (BLS) data.

 Included in the rates are four standard cost components that are assumed to be common to all social and medical services.
-They are Employment Related Expenses (EREs), Program Support (PS), Facility Costs (day habilitation only) and General and Administrative costs of 11% included in all services except Market Rate services.
+They are Employment Related Expenses (EREs), Program Support (PS), facility cost (day habilitation only) and General and Administrative costs of 11% included in all services except Market Rates services.
 In Maryland, Training and Transportation (Trans.) components were also studied and used to develop the rates.
 JVGA surveyed and analyzed the general ledgers of approximately 70 DDA providers to standardize the cost component and rates.
-The Rate Study Report was released on November 3, 2017 and is published on DDA's website at https://dda.health.maryland.gov/Pages/Rate\Study\Report.aspx.
+The Rate Study report was released on November 3, 2017 and is published along with the rates on DDA's website at https://dda.health.maryland.gov/Pages/home.aspx.